dorianbayart/sandbox/games/pixel-fortress/README.md

 Stay tuned for updates!

-## Technologies Used
+## 💻 Technologies Used

 * **HTML/2D Canvas:** Provides the structure and visuals of the game.
 * **JavaScript:** Handles game logic, rendering, and player interactions.
-* **(Potentially) Web Workers:** May be used for background tasks to enhance performance.
+* _Potentially_ **Web Workers:** May be used for background tasks to enhance performance.

-## Game Mechanics (Brief Overview)
+## 🕹️ Game Mechanics (Brief Overview)

-* Unit Management
+* **Unit Management**
 In Pixel Fortress, you build structures that automatically produce units.
 These units operate independently, with some dedicated to resource gathering (food, wood, gold, stone, whatever) and others focused on combat against enemy units and structures.
 You don't directly control individual units; instead, you manage your resource production and building placement to optimize your unit's effectiveness.
 The AI opponent uses the same automated unit management system.

-* **Mouse Handling:**  Use the mouse to constuct buildings to defend your Fortress.
-* **Sprite Management:** Efficiently manage and render sprites for units and other game elements.
-* **Zoom:** Zoom in and out of the map using the mouse wheel.
+* **Attack**
-* **Attack:** Units automatically attack nearby enemies within their range or navigate to engage them.
+Units automatically attack nearby enemies within their range or navigate to engage them.

-## Getting Started
+## 🚀 Getting Started

-### Prerequisites
+### ✅ Prerequisites

 * A modern web browser (such as Chrome)

-### Installation
+### 💾 Installation

 1. Clone the repository: `git clone https://github.com/dorianbayart/sandbox.git`
 2. Navigate to the project directory: `cd pixel-fortress`

-### Running the Game
+### ▶️ Running the Game

 1. Open the `index.html` file in your web browser.
 2. Enjoy!

-### Troubleshooting
+### ⚠️ Troubleshooting

-* **Game Doesn't Load:** Ensure you have cloned the repository correctly.
+* **Game Doesn't Load:** Ensure you have properly cloned the repository.
 * **Performance Issues:** Try closing other browser tabs or applications to free up system resources.
 * **Unexpected Behavior:** If you encounter bugs or glitches, please report them on the project's issue tracker.
+Please remember it is still a work in progress.

-## Roadmap
+## 🎯 Roadmap

-Here's a look at the planned features and improvements for Pixel Fortress:
+Here's a look at the planned features and improvements:

 1. **Enhanced AI:** Improve the AI opponent's decision-making and strategic capabilities.
 2. **Multiplayer Support:** Implement online multiplayer functionality for player-versus-player battles.